Marriage Counselling Before Filing A Single Petition Divorce In Malaysia

 If there is no agreement to divorce or there is no agreement in any of the term of divorce, you will be advised by your divorce lawyer to attend a marriage counselling with the JPN Marriage Tribunal.

-Once the certificate and/or letter is issued by the Marriage Tribunal, you can now send this certificate and/or letter to your divorce lawyer to start and file a single petition divorce in Malaysia.
+Once the certificate and/or letter is issued by the Marriage Tribunal, you can now send this certificate and/or letter to your divorce lawyer to start and file a single petition for divorce in Malaysia.

 Essentially, this is important to convince and satisfy the High Court in Malaysia that the marriage is over and broke down irretrievably.